ta4j/ta4j/README.md

 ```

 ### Getting Help

-Of course you can ask anything [via Twitter](http://twitter.com/MarcdeVerdelhan).
-For more detailed questions, please use the [issues tracker](http://github.com/mdeverdelhan/ta4j/issues).
+The wiki is the best place to start learning about ta4j.
+For more detailed questions, please use the [issues tracker](https://github.com/ta4j/ta4j/issues).

 ### Contributing to ta4j